quiltdata/quilt/README.md

     - `push`es packages to the registry
     - `pull`s packages from the registry

-For a demo and further information the high-level goals of Quilt, visit [docs.quiltdata.com](https://docs.quiltdata.com/).
+For more on the design goals of Quilt, visit [docs.quiltdata.com](https://docs.quiltdata.com/).

 ## Implementationn
 * Flask